casperjs/casperjs/builder/sources/apidoc_contents.md

 casper.run();
 ```

-<h3 id="casper.waitForPage"><code>Casper#waitForPage(String|RegExp urlPattern[, Function then, Function onTimeout, Number timeout])</code></h3>
+<h3 id="casper.waitForPopup"><code>Casper#waitForPopup(String|RegExp urlPattern[, Function then, Function onTimeout, Number timeout])</code></h3>

 <span class="label label-success">Added in 1.0</span>
-Waits for a child page having its url matching the provided pattern to be opened
+Waits for a popup having its url matching the provided pattern to be opened
 and loaded.

-The currently loaded child pages are available in the `Casper.childPages` array
+The currently loaded popups are available in the `Casper.popups` array-like property.
-property.

 ```js
 casper.start('http://foo.bar/').then(function() {